MakeSchool-Tutorials/MakeSchoolNotes-Swift/P12-Adding-Polish/content.md

 ---

 ##Adding a Dash of Color
-It's great to put your own stamp on your app and an easy way to start is with simple color changes.
+It's great to put your own stamp on your app.
+An easy way to start is with simple color changes.
 You may have noticed a `StyleConstants.swift` file that we never once discussed.

-Now is the time to finally have a look! **Drum Roll**
+Now is the time to finally have a look! *Drum Roll, please!*

     struct StyleConstants {
       static let defaultBlueColor = UIColor(red: 54/255.0, green: 103/255.0, blue: 138/255.0, alpha: 1.0)
     }

 So that might have been anti-climactic.
 However, we are going to use this `defaultBlue` in our App styling.
 You can of course change it to be whatever RGB color value you like.
+A nice mauve, perhaps?

 > [action]
-> Time to venture into `AppDelegate.swift`, tread lightly:
+> Time to venture into `AppDelegate.swift`.
+Tread lightly.
 > Modify it to read as follows:
 >
     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {